 To facilitate this work, we introduce a first-of-a-kind large-scale hyperrealistic dataset of urban driving scenes that contains paired RGB-D images with groundtruth information of occluded regions, semantic segmentation labels, and camera pose information.
 Our dataset consists of a large number of dynamic objects and weather conditions that make spatio-temporal inpainting extremely challenging.
 We perform extensive quantitative and qualitative comparisons with both image inpainting as well as video inpainting methods that demonstrate that DynaFill achieves state-of-the-art performance while being faster than other video inpainting methods.
 Additionally, we present retrieval-based visual localization experiments using the synthesized images that show a substantial improvement in localization performance.

-In summary, the following are the main contributions of this work: \begin{enumerate}[noitemsep] \item The novel DynaFill architecture that consists of a semantic segmentation sub-network, a coarse inpainting sub-network, a refinement a image-to-image translation sub-network, and a depth inpainting sub-network. \item A gated recurrent feedback mechanism that enforces temporal consistency by adaptively selecting and fusing relevant information from previously inpainted images. \item A mechanism that enables the image and depth inpainting sub-networks to supervise each other.
-The joint training of the video inpainting network that uses the output of the depth completion network improves the performance of both RGB inpainting and depth inpainting. \item We introduced a large-scale driving dataset for learning to inpaint dynamic object regions in RGB-D videos.
-Our dataset is the first to contain groundtruth information of occluded regions in RGB-D driving videos. \item Our approach is the first spatially and temporally consistent RGB-D video inpainting method that does not require future frame information. \item Extensive quantitative and qualitative evaluations of our proposed model, complemented with detailed ablation studies and explainable visualizations. \item Experiments that demonstrate the utility of our approach as an out-of-the-box front end for location and mapping systems. \item We make the code and trained models publicly available at \url{http://rl.uni-freiburg.de/research/rgbd-inpainting}. \end{enumerate}
+In summary, the following are the main contributions: \begin{enumerate}[noitemsep] \item The novel DynaFill architecture that consists of a semantic segmentation sub-network, a coarse inpainting sub-network, a refinement image-to-image translation sub-network, and a depth inpainting sub-network.
+We employ a gated recurrent feedback mechanism that enforces temporal consistency by adaptively selecting and fusing relevant information from previously inpainted images. \item A mechanism that enables the image and depth inpainting sub-networks to supervise each other.
+The joint training of the video inpainting network that uses the output of the depth completion network improves the performance of both RGB inpainting and depth inpainting.
+It makes our approach the first spatially and temporally consistent RGB-D video inpainting method that does not require future frame information. \item We introduced a large-scale driving dataset for learning to inpaint dynamic object regions in RGB-D videos.
+Our dataset is the first to contain groundtruth information of occluded regions in RGB-D driving videos. \item Extensive quantitative and qualitative evaluations of our proposed model, complemented with detailed ablation studies and explainable visualizations, and experiments that demonstrate the utility of our approach as an out-of-the-box front end for location and mapping systems. \item We make the code and trained models publicly available at \url{http://rl.uni-freiburg.de/research/rgbd-inpainting}. \end{enumerate}